mbagg4152/protein-flavonoid-thesis-project/README.md

 - Finding the distance between two atoms
 - Finding the name of any H atom that is within 1.2 angstroms of any O atom
 - Finding the angle between two planes
 	* The planes used in the calculations are currently established in `planes.json`.
+The file structure is set up such that the list of atoms

 When a PDB ID + the desired file extension (`.pdb`, `.xml`, `.cif`) is appended to the simple partial URL `https://files.rcsb.org/view/`, the program can then call `urllib.request.urlretrieve(url, file_path)`,  where `file_path` is the name of the file that  `urllib` will save the web page content to.